TarasKiricenko/Project-1/README.md

 <br>
 * Takes aliens (as array) and splices that array at the index of killed alien.
 <br>
-* Finally, if that was the last alien, shows victory message.
+* Finally, if that was the last alien, it shows victory message.
 <br>
 <br>
 <img width="837" alt="Screenshot 2021-08-11 at 14 46 24" src="https://user-images.githubusercontent.com/81250034/129023587-104ed98f-9275-4f46-b0fc-597c0a68edcb.png">